Seborrhoeic dermatitis: Medications

 A variety of different types of medications can reduce symptoms of seborrhoeic dermatitis.
 These include certain antifungals, anti-inflammatory agents like corticosteroids and nonsteroidal anti-inflammatory drugs, antiandrogens, and antihistamines, among others.
-Treatments must take into consideration potential side effects, especially with long-term use given the chronic nature of seborrhoeic dermatitis.
+Treatments take into consideration potential side effects, including with long-term use given the chronic nature of seborrhoeic dermatitis.
 Initial therapy is usually a topical preparation with an agreeable side effect profile.

 Antifungals

 Regular use of an over-the-counter or prescription antifungal shampoo or cream is a common treatment.
 The topical antifungal medications ketoconazole and ciclopirox have the best evidence.
 Ketoconazole should be used twice per week.
-Shampoo or soap containing zinc pyrithione or selenium disulfide is also used.
-These options should be used daily but may also be used in conjunction with a ketoconazole shampoo regimen on alternate days.
+Shampoo or soap containing zinc pyrithione, selenium disulfide, or piroctone olamine is also used.
+Products containing zinc pyrithione have been banned in the European Union since 2021 due to concerns over environmental toxicity alongside the presence of suitable alternatives.
+These options are often used daily and may also be used in conjunction with a ketoconazole shampoo regimen on alternate days.
 It is unclear if other antifungals are equally effective, as this has not been sufficiently studied.
-Antifungals that have been studied and found to be effective in the treatment of seborrhoeic dermatitis include ketoconazole, fluconazole, miconazole, bifonazole, sertaconazole, clotrimazole, flutrimazole, ciclopirox, terbinafine, butenafine, selenium disulfide, and lithium salts such as lithium gluconate and lithium succinate.
+Antifungals that have been studied and found to be effective in the treatment of seborrhoeic dermatitis include ketoconazole, fluconazole, miconazole, bifonazole, sertaconazole, clotrimazole, flutrimazole, ciclopirox, terbinafine, butenafine, selenium disulfide, piroctone olamine and lithium salts such as lithium gluconate and lithium succinate.

 Topical climbazole appears to have little effectiveness in the treatment of seborrhoeic dermatitis.
-Systemic therapy with oral antifungals including itraconazole, fluconazole, ketoconazole is effective, but adverse side effects have been documented for fluconazole and ketoconazole, with the latter not recommended for use, while itraconazole, with its good safety profile, is the most commonly prescribed.
+Systemic therapy with oral antifungals including itraconazole, fluconazole, ketoconazole is effective.
+Adverse side effects have been documented for fluconazole and ketoconazole, with the latter not recommended for use, while itraconazole, with its good safety profile, is the most commonly prescribed.
 Terbinafine is said to be effective, but with adverse side effects, while other sources state it is not effective and should not be used.

 Anti-inflammatory treatments

 Topical corticosteroids are effective in short-term treatment of seborrhoeic dermatitis and are as effective or more effective than antifungal treatment with azoles.
-These are sometimes used for only a few weeks at a time.
+These are sometimes used for a few weeks at a time.
 There is also evidence for the effectiveness of topical calcineurin inhibitors like tacrolimus and pimecrolimus as well as lithium salt therapy.
 Calcineurin inhibitors were also effective in reducing the growth of Malassezia, offering two routes by which they may treat seborrhoeic dermatitis.
-Medications such as calcineurin inhibitors should not be used in individuals with seborrhoeic dermatitis who are immune-compromised because they cause further immune suppression.
+Medications such as calcineurin inhibitors are not often used in individuals with seborrhoeic dermatitis who are immunocompromised because they cause further immune suppression.

 Oral immunosuppressive treatment, such as with prednisone, has been used in short courses for seborrhoeic dermatitis, as a last resort due to its potential side effects.

 Antihistamines

 Antihistamines are used primarily to reduce itching, if present.
-However, research studies suggest that some antihistamines have anti-inflammatory properties.
+Research studies suggest that some antihistamines have anti-inflammatory properties.